canonical/indico-operator/docs/explanation/charm-architecture.md

 ### Indico

+Indico is a Flask application which means a [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) application.
+A WSGI server is used to run it and uWSGI is the most popular one.

-The uWSGI server is started in HTTP mode (port `8081`) so NGINX can forward non-static traffic to it to be handled by the Indico application.
+The uWSGI server is started in HTTP mode (port `8081`) serving Indico Application so NGINX can forward non-static traffic to it.

 The workload that this container is running is defined in the [indico dockerfile in the charm repository](https://github.com/canonical/indico-operator/blob/main/indico.Dockerfile).